vippsas/vipps-recurring-api/v2-to-v3-migration-guide.md

 ### Idempotency key

-`Idempotency-Key` is now required for the following endpoints:
+The`Idempotency-Key` header is now required for the following endpoints:
 - [`draft agreement`][draft-agreement-endpoint]
 - [`create charge`][create-charge-endpoint]
 - [`capture charge`][capture-charge-endpoint]
 - [`refund charge`][refund-charge-endpoint]

+The misspelled `Idempotent-Key` header is deprecated.

+TODO add section in API GUIDE on Idempotency-key (Use text from Capture charge)

 ### Product description guidelines